reilabs/lampe/docs/Extracted Project Structure.md

 directory described above.
 However, when working to verify an entire library, our advice is to create a separate tree directly under the `<extraction_target>` directory that contains all of the various files needed to state and prove your theorems.
 This directory structure can mirror the one in the `Extracted` directory, or can be entirely its own thing.

+Regardless, we recommend putting proofs to do with a given type in a namespace named like the type.
+For example, `unwrap_spec` for `Option` is in the `Option` namespace, making it clear which proof is being referred to from another proof; it will be `Option.unwrap_spec` instead of a bare (and potentially ambiguous) `unwrap_spec`.